When Do Last Year’s Cars Go on sale? (Dealers Desperate!)

 The Art of Persuasion

 Consider the case of “Prestige Motors,” a dealership in a major metropolitan area.
-In 2024, they faced the challenge of clearing out a large inventory of 2023 sedans amid rising interest rates and increasing EV adoption.
+They faced the challenge of clearing out a large inventory of 2025 sedans amid rising interest rates and increasing EV adoption.

 Their strategy involved:

-- Aggressive Discounts: Offering discounts of up to 15% on 2023 models.
+• Aggressive Discounts: Offering discounts of up to 15% on current models.

 Consumer Behavior and Buying Trends: Shifting Priorities